Ziauddin Ahmad: Aligarh Muslim University

-In 1911, a Central Committee was set up to transform MAO College into a university, with Raja Mahmoodabad as president, Syed Ali Bilgrami as secretary and Ahmad as joint secretary.
+In 1911, a Central Committee was set up to transform MAO College into a university, with Raja Sahib Mahmudabad, India as president, Syed Ali Bilgrami as secretary and Ahmad as joint secretary.
 The college had to raise Rs.
 30 lakh (3 million) for elevation to university status, which was achieved in 1915.
 The student body at that time was less than 1500.
 Ahmad traveled across India to raise funds.

 He established most of the departments of AMU.
 He collected funds to open a Medical College at AMU, which later became Jawaharlal Nehru Medical College (JNMC).
 He drafted the new university's Constitution.

-The university named its dental college after Ahmad.
+The university named its dental college after Ziauddin Ahmad.
 He founded the Commerce and Polytechnic Departments and several other departments.
-On his recommendation Abdullah School merged with AMU.
+On his recommendation Abdullah School merged with Aligarh Muslim University (AMU).

 Vice Chancellor

 He became AMU's first pro-vice-chancellor.
 He was elected vice-chancellor in 1934, remaining until 1946, becoming its longest serving VC.
-He became an honorary professor in the department, working simultaneously as vice-chancellor.
+He became an honorary professor in the department of Mathematics, working simultaneously as vice-chancellor.
 Because of his love for the subject, he taught courses both at undergraduate and postgraduate levels.
 He was AMU's only teaching VC.

-With his help, Islamia College was established in Lahore.
+With his help, Islamia College was established in Lahore, now called Government Islamia College, Lahore.
 Ahmad laid the foundation stone for the college and for Islamia College, Peshawar.